-Bring a little joie de vivre to your kitchen by decorating with art above cabinets and shelving.
+Bring a little joie de vivre to your kitchen by exploring kitchen art ideas and decorating with art above cabinets and shelving.
 Many would argue that art belongs in the kitchen just as much as it does any other room, and we can't help but agree.

 3. Take paneling to the ceiling